-- 1) Use the pen tool rather than your mouse to draw. - 2) Click on Layer 1 on your Layers pallet (below the Swatches pallet) to select that layer. - 3) Click on a color you want to use to draw your image on the Swatch pallet on the right of your screen. - 4) Click on the paintbrush tool - 5) Make sure that your brush size is set to 5 or greater, mode is normal, opacity is 100 and flow is 100. - 6) We will be coloring with the paint bucket tool, so make sure that your lines completely enclose spaces, and that those spaces are big!
+- 1) Use the Wacom stylus rather than your mouse to draw. - 2) Click on Layer 1 on your Layers pallet (below the Swatches pallet) to select the "Draw" layer. - 3) Click on a color you want to use to draw your image on the Swatch pallet on the right of your screen. - 4) Click on the paintbrush tool - 5) Make sure that your brush size is set to 5 or greater, mode is normal, opacity is 100 and flow is 100. - 6) We will be coloring with the paint bucket tool, so make sure that your lines completely enclose spaces, and that those spaces are big!
 If the color can get out, or if you click on a rule instead of a space, it can paint your entire painting.
-If you make a mistake, hit Command-Z to undo. - 7) Finish drawing your character.
-If you have time, draw a background on your background layer.
+If you make a mistake, hit Command-Z to undo. - 7) Finish drawing of yourself.
+If you have time, draw a scene on your "Scene" layer.

-E) Coloring your character
+E) Coloring